MLautaro93/Notepad/README.md

 # Notepad

-Text editor for creating, opening, saving and editing documents
+Text editor for creating, opening, saving and editing documents.

 It displays a menu bar which contains:
 - A File menu with options like New, Open, Save, Save As, and Exit.